Usage tutorial for Glyph Drawing Club

 - Your browser might be outdated.
 Update your operating system and download the newest version of Chrome or Firefox (or your preferred modern browser)

 Glyphdrawing.club keeps crashing

-- That's unfortunate and is probably a bug!
-Please send me an email at firstname.lastname@example.org describing your problem and check your console if there are any errors (Ctrl+Shift+J on Windows or Ctrl+Option+J on Mac).
+- If it's something else, it's probably another bug.
+Please send me an email at email@example.com describing your problem and check your console if there are any errors (Ctrl+Shift+J on Windows or Ctrl+Option+J on Mac).